fbpx Skip to Content

 Vegetable Garden Pest Control

-Often, even if you’ve taken measures to prevent garden pests, you’ll still end up with at least some unwanted garden creatures.
-After all, you are growing food, and if there is something to eat you can’t expect these pests to just pass it by.
-Your cabbages, lettuces and tomatoes are fair game.
+Even if you’ve taken measures to prevent garden pests, you’ll often end up with at least some unwanted garden creatures.
+After all, you are growing food, and if there is something to eat, you can’t expect these pests to just pass it by.
+Your cabbages, lettuces, and tomatoes are fair game.

-There are so many insects pests that will take an opportune moment to snack upon your hard work!
-And there seems to be a multitude of ideas to destroy them: some work well, others not so much.
+So many insect pests will take an opportune moment to snack upon your hard work!
+And there seem to be many ideas to destroy them: some work well, others not so much.
 This guide to vegetable garden pest control will help with some ideas.

 How to control garden slugs

-The slug has to be the one of the most damaging pests in the garden, and for many people, a scattering of slug pellets has to be the answer.
-Of course, the use of this type of poison should be a last resort.
+Slugs are one of the most damaging pests in the garden, and for many people, a scattering of slug pellets is the answer.
+Of course, this type of poison should be a last resort.

-The most common slug pellets are made from the chemical Metaldehyde, and as a slug killer this chemical was stumbled upon.
-Original Metaldyhyde was used in the production of meta-tablets, a camping solid fuel, and farmers in France noticed that dead slugs were often found where these tablets had been thrown, it has since been developed for just this purpose.
+The most common slug pellets are made from the chemical Metaldehyde, which was discovered as a slug killer.
+Original Metaldehyde was used in the production of meta-tablets, a camping solid fuel, and farmers in France noticed that dead slugs were often found where these tablets had been thrown; it has since been developed for just this purpose.

 Unfortunately, the most common form of pet poisoning seen by vets is through ingestion of slug pellets.